avranju/rust-async-nw-workshop/workshop/site/codelabs/network-client.md

 identifiers for each user that connects.
 It receives messages and broadcasts them.
 It listens for connections on TCP port `3215`.

 Spend some time reviewing the server code and see how it is implemented.
-Identify areas that you may be able to improve the implementation.

 ## rtalk-codec
 Duration: 15